martyna-haliniak/Cloud-SSH/README.md

 Cloud computing continues to evolve, driving digital transformation across the globe.

 ---
+## Cloud Data Centres: Regions and Availability Zones

+Cloud providers divide their infrastructure into regions—large geographic areas—and within them, multiple availability zones (AZs).
+Each AZ is an isolated data centre designed for fault tolerance.
+If one AZ fails, others continue to operate, ensuring high availability and resilience.

+---
 ## What Are the 4 Main Cloud Deployment Models?

 1. **Public Cloud**